ZcashFoundation/zebra/design/design.md

 ### Responsible for

-- definition of a sane, internal request/response protocol
+- definition of a well structured, internal request/response protocol
 - provides an abstraction for "this node" and "the network" using the internal protocol
 - dynamic, backpressure-driven peer set management